 In 1992, another accusation against Winnie Mandela arose in the form of the accused murder of a Dr Abu-Baker Asvat, a family friend who had examined Seipei at Mandela’s house, after Seipei had been abducted but before he had been killed.

 The wave of the new Century brought with it new forms of allegations, this time in the legal aspect.
 On 24 April 2003, Winnie Mandela was convicted on 43 counts of fraud and 25 of theft, and her broker, Addy Moolman, was convicted on 58 counts of fraud and 25 of theft.
 Both had pleaded not guilty.
 The charges related to money taken from loan applicants’ accounts for a funeral fund, but from which the applicants did not benefit had initially carried a 5-year jail term as punishment.
 However, on appeal to a Judge in July 2004, a High Court in Pretoria ruled that “the crimes were not committed for personal gain”.
 The judge overturned the conviction for theft, but upheld the one for fraud, handing her three years and six months suspended sentence.

 In January 2018, Winnie Mandela received an honorary Doctors of Law Degree (LLD) from the University Council and University Senate of Makerere University, Kampala, Uganda, for her recognition in the fight against apartheid in South Africa.

 Winnie Mandela sadly passed away at the Netcare Milpark Hospital in Johannesburg on 2 April 2018, aged 81.
-Reports suggests she suffered from diabetes and had recently undergone several major surgeries.
-She is survived by her two Children, Zenani and Zindziwa.
+Reports suggest she suffered from diabetes and had recently undergone several major surgeries.
+She is survived by her two children, Zenani and Zindziwa.